-Section 7.05.01 Purpose [7-1-1]
+Section 5.70.001 Purpose [7-1-1]

-- The purpose of this Chapter is to recognize domestic violence and family violence as A. serious crimes against the Nez Perce Tribe, the family, and society; and to provide the victim the maximum protection from further violence which the law and those who enforce the law can provide. - It is further the purpose of this Chapter to recognize that the strength of the Nez Perce Β. Tribe is founded on healthy families, and that families damaged by domestic violence must be healed by immediate intervention of law enforcement, prosecution, education, counseling, and any other appropriate service. - C. It is the intent of the Nez Perce Tribe to expand the ability of the courts to assist victims by providing a legal means for victims of domestic violence to seek protection orders to prevent further incidents of violence. - D. It is the intent of the Nez Perce Tribe that the official response to cases of domestic violence and family violence shall stress the enforcement of the laws to protect the victim and to hold the perpetrator accountable, and shall communicate the Nez Perce Tribe's policy that violent behavior in the home against intimate partners or family members is criminal behavior and will not be excused or tolerated.
-This chapter shall be interpreted and applied to give it the broadest possible scope to carry out these purposes.
+- A. The purpose of the Domestic Violence Code is to recognize domestic violence and family violence as serious crimes against the Nez Perce Tribe, the family, and society; and to provide the victim the maximum protection from further violence which the law and those who enforce the law can provide. - B. It is further the purpose of the Domestic Violence Code to recognize that the strength of the Nez Perce Tribe is founded on healthy families, and that families damaged by domestic violence must be healed by immediate intervention of law enforcement, prosecution, education, counseling, and any other appropriate service. - C. It is the intent of the Nez Perce Tribe to expand the ability of the courts to assist victims by providing a legal means for victims of domestic violence to seek protection orders to prevent further incidents of violence. - D. It is the intent of the Nez Perce Tribe that the official response to cases of domestic violence and family violence shall stress the enforcement of the laws to protect the victim and to hold the perpetrator accountable and shall communicate the Tribe's policy that violent behavior against intimate partners or family members is criminal behavior and will not be excused or tolerated.
+This code shall be interpreted and applied to give it the broadest possible scope to carry out these purposes.

-Section 7.05.02 General Jurisdiction [7-1-2]
+Section 5.70.002 General Jurisdiction [7-1-2]

-The Nez Perce Tribal Court shall have criminal and civil jurisdiction as defined in the Nez Perce Tribal Code.
-Jurisdiction over domestic and family violence matters shall be in accordance with [\\\].
-In addition, the Nez Perce Tribal Court shall retain jurisdiction over members of federally recognized Indian tribes and any violations of orders of protection entered pursuant to this chapter which are alleged to have occurred outside of the boundaries of the Nez Perce Reservation where such orders are entitled to recognition outside Reservation boundaries as a matter of full faith and credit.
-Title 1; also refer to Title 4 jurisdiction
+Jurisdiction over domestic and family violence matters shall be in accordance with Title 1.
+In addition, the Nez Perce Tribal Court shall retain jurisdiction over members of federally recognized Indian tribes and any violations of orders of protection entered pursuant to this code which are alleged to have occurred outside of the boundaries of the Nez Perce Reservation where such orders are entitled to recognition outside Reservation boundaries as a matter of full faith and credit.

-Section 7.05.03 Special Domestic Violence Criminal Jurisdiction Over Non-Indians
+Section 5.70.003 Special Domestic Violence Criminal Jurisdiction Over Non-Indians

-- The Nez Perce Tribe hereby exercises "special domestic violence criminal jurisdiction" A. as a "participating tribe," as defined within 25 U.S.C. §1304 (2013), subject to applicable exceptions defined therein, in the Nez Perce Tribal Court. - In all proceedings in which the court is exercising special domestic violence criminal Β. jurisdiction as a participating tribe, all rights afforded by the Nez Perce Civil Rights Act shall apply and those enumerated in the Indian Civil Rights Act, 25 U.S.C. § 1302 to all defendants.
-Should there be any inconsistency between the Nez Perce Civil Rights Act and 25 U.S.C. § 1302, those of 25 U.S.C. § 1302 shall apply. - C. The Nez Perce Tribe hereby declares special domestic violence criminal jurisdiction over The jury pool must reflect a "fair cross section of the community" and does not "systematically exclude" anyone --> i.e., permit anyone living within Reservation boundaries, working for Tribe--whether Indian or non-Indian to be included in jury pool and eligible to be any person only if that person:
+- A. The Nez Perce Tribe hereby exercises "special domestic violence criminal jurisdiction" as a "participating tribe," as defined within 25 U.S.C. §1304 (2013), subject to applicable exceptions defined therein, in the Nez Perce Tribal Court. - B. In all proceedings in which the court is exercising special domestic violence criminal jurisdiction as a participating tribe, all rights afforded by the Nez Perce Civil Rights Act shall apply and those enumerated in the Indian Civil Rights Act, 25 U.S.C. § 1302 to all defendants.
+Should there be any inconsistency between the Nez Perce Civil Rights Act and 25 U.S.C. § 1302, those of 25 U.S.C. § 1302 shall apply.